Board of Directors

 Bob began his career as a Sales Representative for Massachusetts Blue Cross/Blue Shield and rose through the ranks to become President, Chief Executive Officer, and Director at Blue Cross/Blue Shield of Delaware, Argentina, Uruguay, and Taiwan.
-During this time, he served as a Director, where he chaired several standing committees.
+During this time, he also served as a Director of the Blue Cross/Blue Shield Association where he chaired several standing committees.
 After retiring, Bob continued to provide strategic advice and consulting to the company’s Board.

-Presently, Bob is a Board Member at Wilmington University, where he chairs the Compensation Committee and serves as a member of the Finance Committee.
-He has also assumed leadership roles in a number of civic organizations, including the International Nonsuch Association, WHYY Public Broadcasting, and the Delaware Business Roundtable.
+Presently, Bob is a Board Member at Wilmington University, where he is a member of the Compensation Committee and the Finance Committee.
+He has also held leadership roles in a number of civic organizations, including the International Nonsuch Association, WHYY Public Broadcasting, and the Delaware Business Roundtable.

 Bob received his Bachelor of Arts Degree from the University of Massachusetts at Amherst, as well as an Advanced Management Certificate from the College of Business Administration at Northeastern University.

 Blaine J. O’Connell, a respected healthcare business consultant, retired as Senior Vice President of Finance and Chief Financial Officer at Froedtert Health System — an HBCS client for over 25 years.
 He serves on various governing and advisory boards in the healthcare field.

 Blaine holds a Master’s of Business Administration Degree in Finance and Accounting from Northwestern University’s Kellogg Graduate School of Management, and a Bachelor of Science Degree in Psychology from the College of the Holy Cross.
 He is a Certified Public Accountant, and a member of the American Institute of CPAs.